 5. Inclusion

-- 5.1 Park End Primary School promotes inclusion.
+Park End Primary School promotes inclusion.
 All pupils are fully integrated and are expected to play a full part in the life of the school wherever possible.
-Resources are provided to support children where necessary. - 5.2The school holds the Inclusion Quality Mark and is a Centre of Excellence for Inclusion since 2019.
-The school will be assessed yearly for accreditation.
+Resources and access arrangements are provided to support children where necessary.